TickyGeo/TickyGeo/README.md

 - 👋 Hi, I’m @TickyGeo
 - 👀 I’m interested in watching football :D
 - 🌱 I’m currently learning Java
 - 💞️ I’m looking to collaborate on ......
-I didn't decide :D
+I didn't decide yet :D
-- 📫 How to reach me @hrazdanstadium (TikTok)
+- 📫 How to reach me @enjoythefootballmoments (TikTok)

 <!---
 TickyGeo/TickyGeo is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.